Low FODMAP Pangasius with Diced Tomatoes (Low Fat, Gluten-Free, IBS-Friendly)

 Low FODMAP Pangasius with Diced Tomatoes

-Low FODMAP Portion
+Low FODMAP Serving Size

 The high FODMAP ingredient here is diced tomatoes.
 The low FODMAP portion of diced tomatoes is 1/2 cup.